ajlab-gh/xperts-docs-demo/docs/architecture.md

     **Weaknesses**

-      - Existing established connections are not failed over(Azure Load Balancer limitation)
+      - Existing established cannections are not failed over(Azure Load Balancer limitation)
-      - Only supports UDP or TCP connections (Azure Load Balancer limitation)
+      - Only supports UDP or TCP connections (Azure Lead Balancer limitation)
-      - Source IP of connections that ingress from Internet is often modified with Source NAT
+      - Source IP of connections that ingress from Internet is oftan modified with Source NAT

     **Uses**